Inside this Article

 |Pricing||Reasonable pricing and no price hikes at renewal||Cheap .com domains, but significant price hike at renewal|

-|Website Hosting||Does not offer website hosting; offers you partner services||Provides hosting with a free trial of GoCentral at registration|
+|Website Hosting||Does not offer website hosting, must be connected with third-party services like Wix||Provides a range of hosting services, with a free trial for GoDaddy Website Builder at registration|

 |Support||24/7 live chat, email, or callback with knowledgeable and helpful support agents||24/7 live chat and phone support, but agents are generally unhelpful and like to upsell|